venam/2bwm/README.md

 2bwm
 ==========
-A fast floating WM  with the particularity of having 2 borders written over the XCB library and derived from mcwm written by Michael Cardell.<br>
+A fast floating WM, with the particularity of having 2 borders, written over the XCB library and derived from mcwm written by Michael Cardell.<br>
 In 2bWM everything is accessible from the keyboard but a pointing device can be used for move, resize and raise/lower.<br>
 The name has recently changed from mcwm-beast to 2bwm<br>